Regional Invitationals | International Invitationals

 International Invitational Policies

-Each year the ASFA will sanction the International Invitational, the purpose of which shall be to promote and further test those hounds that have attained a certain number of points toward their Field Championship and hounds that have earned the Field Champion or Lure Courser of Merit titles.
+Each year the ASFA will host the International Invitational.
+The purpose of which shall be to promote and further test those hounds that have attained a certain number of points toward their Field Championship and hounds that have earned the Field Champion or Lure Courser of Merit titles.
+When hosting the International Invitational, the ASFA will endeavor to abide by established regional rotation schedules but reserves the right to locate the event in alternate geographical areas as the ASFA deems appropriate.

-International Invitational priority dates will be the 3rd weekend of the year (January) or the 22nd weekend (end of May or beginning of June) following the AKC Corresponding Date Table, unless the 22nd weekend is Memorial Day weekend.
+Date .
+International Invitational priority dates will be the 3rd weekend of the year (January) or the 22 nd weekend (end of May or beginning of June) following the AKC Corresponding Date Table, unless the 22nd weekend is Memorial Day weekend.
 In such cases, the spring date shall be on the 23rd weekend.

-The International Invitational may be held at any time from January to December except that any club with a corresponding priority date in effect at the time of scheduling the International Invitational must agree, in writing to the Scheduling Chairman, to relinquish the date for the holding of this event.
+The International Invitational may be held at any time from January to December, except that any club with a corresponding priority date for a trial to be held within 150 miles of the International Invitational site at the time of scheduling the International Invitational must agree, in writing to the Scheduling Chairman, to relinquish the date for the holding of the International Invitational.
 Any club relinquishing the date would retain priority for the following year.
-During the interim, trials may be held on the 3rd and 22nd weekend (as above) if not used for the International Invitational, but no club shall hold priority on either date until such time as this special policy is ratified or discontinued.

 EAST - Regions 7, 8 and 9